shivajid/MLOpsCICD/.ipynb_checkpoints/README-checkpoint.md

 Step 6:
  - Add files to the git repository
     - git add .
-    - git commint -m "some message"
+    - git commit -m "some message"
     - git push

   Now open the cloud build console UI.
 You should see a build kicked off.